The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 Kia has a respectable record for reliability, with the brand achieving mid-table respectability in the manufacturer rankings of Warranty Direct’s Reliability Index.
 The study doesn’t have any data on the Optima itself – probably because the car hasn’t sold in big enough numbers for there to be a decent sample size – but the performance of the brand as a whole should provide some peace of mind.
 So should the fantastic warranty provided as standard, which stands at seven years/100,000 miles.
 You can also transfer the warranty to the next owner of the car, which makes it a more attractive proposition when you’re selling on.

 Confusingly, the Optima’s trim structure misses a step, starting at ‘2’ trim.
 Even this version comes with most of the must-haves, along with a fair few nice-to-haves.
-These include climate and cruise controls, cornering headlamps and a touch-screen infotainment system that incorporates sat-nav, DAB radio, Bluetooth and a reversing camera.
+These include dual-zone air conditioning, cruise controland a touch-screen infotainment system with sat-nav, DAB radio, Bluetooth, CarPlay/Android connectivity and a reversing camera.
 Upgrading to ‘3’ trim earns you powered driver’s seat adjustment, heated front seats, upholstery with added faux-leather panels and an upgraded stereo with a bigger touch-screen.
 The GT-Line S model gets full leather, ventilated front seats, heated rear seats, a panoramic roof, a wireless phone charger and adaptive cruise control.